The buckling load of cylindrical shells under axial compression depends on the cross-section curvature: Problem setting and main results

-A remark is in order. \begin{remark} Part (i) of Thereom~\ref{th:3.1} implies that no matter what the geometry of the cross section $\BGa$ is, the critical buckling load $\Gl(h)$ will scale like $h$ as $h\to 0$ as long as $\BGa$ has strictly positive curvature everywhere.
+\begin{remark} Part (i) of Thereom~\ref{th:3.1} implies that no matter what the geometry of the cross section $\BGa$ is, the critical buckling load $\Gl(h)$ will scale like $h$ as $h\to 0$ as long as $\BGa$ has strictly positive curvature everywhere.
 This in particular means that the buckling load asymptotics in the vanishing thickness is independent of the fact whether $\BGa$ has any kind of symmetry or not.
-Hence, \textbf{the buckling load asymptotics is not sensitive to symmetry breaking.} Part (ii) provides some evidence for the phenomenon that the buckling load may drop to $h^{3/2}$ if the cylinder has some zero longitudinal curvature sections. \end{remark}
+Hence, \textbf{the critical buckling load asymptotics is not sensitive to the initial symmetry of the undeformed configuration.} Part (ii) provides some evidence for the phenomenon that the buckling load may drop to $h^{3/2}$ if the cylinder has some zero longitudinal curvature sections. \end{remark}

 In order to prove Theorem~\ref{th:3.1}, we will need the following Korn and Korn-like inequalities that can be considered as part of the main results of the paper.